landfill-eforms/landfill-web-app/README.md

 ## Launching Server Instances
 This sections describes the process of launching a local instance of a server for testing, etc.
 ### Front-End Server
+To launch the front-end server from within Visual Studio Code:

+1. Open the Visual Studio Code built in console by pressing `CTRL+~`.
+2. Make sure that the current working directory is the `landfill-web-app/client` folder.
+3. Run the command `ng-serve` to start the front-end server.

 Note front-end server is set to listen on port 4200, so make sure that no other processes are listening on the same port number.
+The home page can then be accessed at <http://localhost:4200/>.
 ### Back-End Server

 Note back-end server is set to listen on port 8080, so make sure that no other processes are listening on the same port number.